 The Americas at Oxford

-The RAI seeks to provide a supportive and stimulating research environment so that our researchers at all levels across our three key subjects – History, Literature and Politics – can conduct the highest-quality of research under our roof.
-This ranges from providing comfortable and quiet office space, to running our high-profile seminar series to facilitate peer feedback, to ensuring that our library provisions are tailored to our researchers’ needs.
+The RAI seeks to provide a supportive and stimulating research environment so that our researchers at all levels across our three key subjects – History, Literature and Politics – can conduct the highest-quality research under our roof.
+This ranges from providing comfortable and quiet office space, to running our high-profile seminar series to facilitate peer feedback, to ensuring that library provision is tailored to our researchers’ needs.

 Read below about how we strive to create specific research cultures for each subject area we support.